Modeling Language Evolution Using a Spin Glass Approach: Introduction

 The number and the complex interactions among syntactic parameters make statistical methods a reasonable option for their study.
 Although parameter values likely vary in subtle ways also across individuals nominally speaking the same natural language, the sets of parameter values of natural languages can be regarded as so-called {\em metastable} states.
 That is, they are attractive -- attractive to all the individuals sharing a particular language -- and not absolutely but largely stable, over centuries.
-The diversity expressed by the observed sets can be interpreted as stemming from the lack of any overarching order or symmetry principle, which might have imposed common values.
+The diversity expressed by the observed sets can be interpreted as stemming from the lack of any overarching order or functional principle, which might have imposed common values.
 This situation parallels glassy dynamics, in which numerous weak, disorderly interactions among components produce persistent, quasi-stable states that do not appear to conform to any ordering or symmetry principle.
 Therefore, disorder may play a pivotal role in syntactic evolution by enabling both diversification and persistence within language systems.

 It should be emphasized that these properties appear rather trivial if considered individually: diversification -- without attractor dynamics -- can be explained away by different external inputs, while persistence -- if diachronic changes were negligible -- is obviously a generic property of static systems.
-To analyze, however, how these properties can coexist and interact, it seems necessary to go beyond linear reasoning and adopt a quantitative model.
+If syntax were, however, so directly sensitive to external inputs as required to produce diversification on its own, it would remain to be seen where it could find the stability necessary for speakers to share a grammar.
+In the most plausible case the relation between some hard-to-define primitive source in the external input and actual syntactic change is mediated by a number of internal factors: hence the necessity for first studying the overall functioning of such factors.
+This is an issue that has been avoided by theories of languages as synchronic codes or sets of rules, but has to be confronted by perspectives that view them as dynamical systems.
+To analyze, therefore, how diversification and persistence can coexist and interact, it seems necessary to go beyond linear reasoning and adopt a quantitative, multifactorial dynamical model.